 Lake of the Woods, the nation’s seventh-largest lake, stretches across the Canadian border, cutting off a tiny slice of America—the Northwest Angle—the northernmost point in the continental U.S., from land access to the rest of the country.
 Lake of the Woods offers world-class fishing, in quiet isolation.

 Voyageurs National Park has no roads, so travelers traverse the four large lakes and 26 interior lakes that cover 40 percent of the park itself.
-Straddling the Minnesota-Canadian border, this remote 218,000+ acre national park is the perfect “two-nation vacation,” and largest freshwater-based national park.
+Straddling the Minnesota-Canadian border, this remote 218,000+ acre national park is the perfect “two-nation vacation,” and the largest freshwater-based national park.

 Springwater Center in Finger Lakes, helps individuals escape the buzz of everyday life with silent meditation retreats.
 Especially popular among individual travelers, the essence of Springwater retreats is being together in the open space of silent awareness.
 Springwater Center is situated on 22 acres of country land with streams, meadows, forests, a pond, and miles of walking trails.
 There are four Quiet Week periods scheduled throughout the year where specific areas in the house are kept in total silence.